nirajp82/Microservice/01_07_IdentityService.md

 #### What is the difference between Bearer and ID Token

-	The Bearer tokens generated and used in the same API.
+	The generation of bearer tokens directly in the same API that later will use authorize requests based on those tokens.
 This approach is fine for simple setups, like a single API with a frontend on the same domain.
 However, in a more complex environment like a microservices architecture, where you have multiple services and clients (sometimes ones you don’t own), using OIDC (OpenID Connect) tokens is preferred.
 Here’s why:

 	1. **Standardization:** OIDC is built on OAuth 2.0 and follows industry standards, making it compatible with many services and tools.